How do I make a prospective application?

-Sending a speculative application can be a very effective method of securing a new job and may convince an employer to create a position for the right person - if you do it right.
-If you've identified the company that you want to work for, then here are some tips for succeeding with speculative applications.
+Sending a speculative or prospective application can be a very effective method of securing a new job and may convince an employer to create a position for the right person - if you do it right.
+If you've identified the company that you want to work for, then here are some tips for succeeding with speculative applications:

 Tap into the hidden market